 Avoiding Close Contact

 - Put distance between yourself and other people.
 Remember that some people without symptoms may be able to spread the virus.
-Keeping distance from others is especially important for people who are at higher risk of getting very sick.

 - Stay at least 6 feet (about the length of two arms) from other people.

 - Stay out of crowded places and avoid mass gatherings.

 - Keeping distance from others is especially important for people who are at higher risk of getting sick.

 - Face coverings are encouraged on campus, especially for those who are not fully vaccinated, but they are not required.

 - Wash your hands often with soap and water for at least 20 seconds, especially after you have been in a public place, or after blowing your nose, coughing or sneezing.